egandalf/eGandalf.Epi.Validation/README.md

 * *MinimumOfType*
 * *MaximumOfType*

 The "OfType" validators verify that a content area meets the constraints for a specific type of object.
-E.g. the StartPage must contain one Carousel > `[ExactCountOfType(typeof(CarouselBlock))]`
+E.g. the StartPage must contain one Carousel > `[ExactCountOfType(1, typeof(CarouselBlock))]`.
+Allows multiple.

 ## eGandalf.Epi.Validation.Media